-The difference between SR-22 and regular insurance is that SR-22 insurance is for high-risk drivers who are convicted of specific moving violations, while regular insurance is for anyone who drives a car.
+The difference between SR-22 and regular insurance is that SR-22 insurance is for high-risk drivers who are convicted of major moving violations, while regular insurance is for anyone who drives a car.
+The underlying insurance coverage is the same, but the SR-22 designation will make that coverage more expensive.
 An SR-22 is a form that an insurer files with the state to show that a driver has the legally required amount of insurance.
 Regular insurance does not require any sort of form.

 Key Differences Between SR-22 Insurance and Regular Insurance

 Every state, though some allow you to forgo it by showing proof of financial responsibility

 1 to 5 years, on average

 As long as you own and drive a car

 People who drive under the influence, drive without insurance, or are habitual traffic law violators may end up needing an SR-22 to help reinstate their license or meet their state’s legal requirements.
 SR-22 insurance usually costs significantly more than regular insurance because of the high-risk designation that comes along with offenses such as DUI and reckless driving.

 SR-22 insurance covers the cost of other people’s injuries and property damage after accidents that you cause, and it does not cover damage to your own vehicle.
 If the court or state tells you that you need SR-22 insurance certification, your minimum coverage requirements are still the same as for any other resident.… read full answer

 SR-22 is actually the name of the form the court or state requires from drivers convicted of certain violations, such as DUI/DWIs, reckless driving, and driving without a license or insurance.
 The SR-22 must be filled in by your insurance company and certifies that you have the legally required coverage.